 Alcohol is so much an accepted part of Australia's social culture that many people are not aware of the dangers of binge drinking.

 Excessive alcohol consumption is a major cause of road and other accidents, violence, crime, liver injury and brain damage.
+Here is some statistics.

 Alcohol - an overview